graphile/crystal/packages/graphql-build/README.md

   `mutation`, `subscription` or similar GraphQL fields.

-- `GraphQLObjectType*`: When creating a GraphQLObjectType via `buildObjectWithHooks`, we'll execute, the following hooks:
+- `GraphQLObjectType*`: When creating a GraphQLObjectType via `newWithHooks`, we'll execute, the following hooks:

   - `GraphQLObjectType` to add any root-level attributes, e.g. add a description
   - `GraphQLObjectType:interfaces` to add additional interfaces to this object type